AppliedCryptoGroup/NI-Threshold-BBS-Plus-Code/README.md

 # Threshold BBS+ From Pseudorandom Correlations

-Implementation and experimental evaluations for the paper "Threshold BBS+ from Pseudorandom Correlation".
+Prototype implementation and experimental evaluations for the paper "Threshold BBS+ From Pseudorandom Correlations".